-RPMN is a definition of diagrams and associated file formats allowing regulatory experts to describe and collaborate on regulatory artefacts as a machine readable requirements document
+RPMN is a definition of diagrams and associated human readable file formats allowing regulatory experts to describe and collaborate on regulatory artefacts as a machine readable requirements document.

-It is possible to create software to read this format and build concrete solutions such as:
+It is possible to create software to read RPMN files and build concrete solutions such as:

 - Database Schemas